satcompetition/2022/README.md

 **CaDiCaL 1.4.1 in Hack Track**

-In 2022 SAT Competition, we will use the newer CaDiCaL version 1.4.1.
-Participants of the Main track will qualify as a CaDiCaL Hack if the diff between the patched and modified sources of CaDiCaL 1.4.1 is less than 1000 non-space characters.
+In 2022 SAT Competition, we will use the newer CaDiCaL version 1.4.1 (available at https://github.com/arminbiere/cadical/tree/rel-1.4.1).
+Participants of the Main track will qualify as a CaDiCaL Hack if the diff between the original and the modified sources of CaDiCaL 1.4.1 is less than 1000 non-space characters.

 **Portfolios Allowed in Cloud Track**